urooj-shaukat/Sparkleo-frontend/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Material-UI**: A popular React UI framework for designing responsive and customizable components.

+##Video can be see by downloading it on clicking "view raw".